xying21/docsite/docs/reference/ckbaccount.md

 The ownership of CKB capacity for a CKB account is established through private key, public key, lock script, and CKB address.

 - **Private Key**: A private key is a string of letters and numbers that is normally stored in a wallet.
 The private key is used to generate signatures on messages to prove the ownership of the CKB capacity.
-It allows the user to send his/her CKB capacity to other addresses.<br/><!--A private key must be kept secret at all times.
-Anyone with the key has the ability to access the cryptocurrency or digital assets.<br/>-->Example:<br/>
+It allows the user to send his/her CKB capacity to other addresses.<br/>Example:<br/>

   ```
   0x5503cc1d40b9e05a46fe8e1d4702786c624a1b5e774f964db6746ea754b4843a